sphinx-doc/sphinx/doc/rest.rst

-Since the easiest way to include special characters like em dashes or copyright signs in reST is to directly write them as Unicode characters, one has to specify an encoding:
+Since the easiest way to include special characters like em dashes or copyright signs in reST is to directly write them as Unicode characters, one has to specify an encoding.
+Sphinx assumes source files to be encoded in UTF-8 by default; you can change this with the :confval:`source_encoding` config value.

-All documentation source files must be in UTF-8 encoding, and the HTML documents written from them will be in that encoding as well.

 Gotchas